l33tdawg/silentgem/README.md

 The setup wizard will guide you through:
 - Setting up Telegram API credentials
+- Choosing between Gemini AI or Ollama for translation
-- Configuring Google Gemini API key
+- Configuring API keys or local model settings
 - Selecting source chats to monitor
 - Setting up target channels for translations